jpsingleton/greener-nights-history/README.md

   - For each date, if `isGreenerNight` was **ever** `true` in previous scrapes, `wasGreenerNight` remains `true`
   - This creates a permanent record of dates that were predicted to be greener nights, even if forecasts later change
 - The data is written to `greener-nights-history.json`
+- A Python script (`generate_calendar.py`) converts the JSON data into an iCal calendar file:
+  - Creates calendar events for each date in the forecast
+  - Updates existing events when data changes while preserving historical entries
+  - Never removes events, maintaining a complete historical record
+  - Includes greenness score, index, and forecast status in each event
 - If the data changes, it is automatically committed and pushed to the repository by the workflow for versioned history.

 ## Historical Tracking Logic